mnarizzano/mm2smv/docs/urs/urs.md

 <a name="sp1.1"></a>

 ### 1.1 Document Scope
-This document wants to introduce the Requirement Analysis in Software Engineering for the course of Software Engineering at Laurea Magistrale in Computer Engineering in Genova.
+This document introduces the Requirement Analysis in Software Engineering for the course of Software Engineering at Laurea Magistrale in Computer Engineering in Genova.

 <a name="sp1.2"></a>